admin-shell-io/aas-specs/CONTRIBUTING.md

 * Wrap the body at 72 characters
 * Use the body to explain *what* and *why* (instead of *how*)

+## Create Pull Request
+After all changes have been made, a pull request has to be created.
+See [this Github tutorial] for more guidance.

 ## Pre-Merge Checks

-We use the sample programs from [schema-validation] repository to validate the schemas against the [JSON], [XML] and [RDF] examples in the aas-spec repository.
+**Continuous Integration**

-Every pull request automaticaly runs the schema-validation with every update.
+Github will run the continuous integration (CI) automatically through Github actions to verify that the submitted changes are valid.
+Every pull request automaticaly runs the continuous integration with every update.

-The schema-validation must be successfully completed with `All checks have passed` before proceeding with the approval process.
+The continuous integration must be **successfully completed** with `All checks have passed` before proceeding with the approval process.

+We use the sample programs from [schema-validation] repository in the continuous integration to validate the schemas against the [JSON], [XML] and [RDF] examples from the aas-spec repository.
+It is posible to check the schema-validation before creating the pull request.

 [schema-validation]: https://github.com/admin-shell-io/schema-validation
 [JSON]: /schemas/json/examples
 [XML]: /schemas/xml/examples
 [RDF]: /schemas/rdf/examples

-It is posible to check the schema-validation before creating the pull request.

 First you need to install the schema-validation, invoke: